Marcela Pérez de Cuéllar: First lady of the United Nations (1982–1991)

-Among other significant roles Pérez de Cuéllar held during her tenure as first lady were honorary chair of the UN Decade of Disabled Persons (1983–1992) global committee and honorary chair of the Global Cooperation for a Better World Project, created to support the United Nation's International Year of Peace celebrations in 1986.
+Among other significant roles Pérez de Cuéllar held during her tenure as first lady were honorary chair of the UN Decade of Disabled Persons (1983–1992) global committee and honorary chair of the Global Cooperation for a Better World Project, created to support the United Nations' International Year of Peace celebrations in 1986.
 Along with other heads of state, and women such as Benazir Bhutto, Barbara Bush, and Princess Françoise Lobkowicz, Pérez de Cuéllar received the Together for Peace award at a celebration held at the UN in 1989.
 After the ratification of the Convention on the Elimination of All Forms of Discrimination Against Women in 1981, and establishment of UNIFEM as an autonomous organization within the UN Development Programme in 1985, the UNIFEM Goodwill Ambassador position was launched to bring visibility to the convention and its goals.
 Appointed in 1988, the first two ambassadors were Pérez de Cuéllar and Phoebe Muga Asiyo, a former Kenyan representative of the UN.
 Pérez de Cuéllar represented and spoke on behalf of the United Nations at the dedication of the Strawberry Fields Memorial to John Lennon in New York City's Central Park in 1985.
 She spoke again on behalf of the United Nations and greeted Lennon's spouse Yoko Ono in the 1990 ceremony, when Imagine was broadcast as a peace tribute world-wide in honor of what would have been the singer's 50th birthday.